Sustanon can be injected once every 5-7 days and will ensure steady blood levels.

 Sustanon contains four compounds which release testosterone into the body at differing rates.
 This allows a more steady blood level to be sustained.

-Sustanon and testosterone enanthate injections replace the testosterone produced in your body to ensure normal levels.
+Sustanon enanthate injections replace the testosterone produced in your body to ensure normal levels.
+This is why it is called testosterone replacement therapy.

 Testosterone is known as an androgen – one of the male steroidal hormones.
 It is produced mainly by the testicles and is the main hormone essential for normal male growth and development.
 It is responsible for the development of the male sex organs and male sexual characteristics.
 It is also very important for mood, energy levels, sexual desire and physical strength.